Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

 What to Do if the Window Frames are Water Damaged?

-This is usually a problem for homeowners who have old window frames made entirely of oak wood and installed outdoors.
+This is usually a problem for homeowners with old pre-painted window frames made entirely of oak and installed outdoors.

 Fortunately, there are ways by which you can deal with the wet wood problem without making a hole in your pocket.

-If the damage is minor, you can repair and seal the frame using a caulk, wood filler, and paint.
+If the damage is minor, you can repair and seal the rotten frame using a caulk or wood filler and then paint.

-Make sure that you use an exterior grade caulk that is specially made for doors and window frames.
+Make sure to use an exterior grade caulk for doors and window frames before painting.

-Repairing and fixing wet wood may seem to take a lot of your time and there is no guarantee that the problem is solved completely.
+Repairing and fixing wet wood may seem to take a lot of your time, and there’s no guarantee that the problem will be solved completely.

-What Additional Steps to Take for Keeping the Frames and Sash from Rotting?
+What Additional Steps to Take to Keep the Frames and Sash from Rotting?

-A great way to avoid all the maintenance and keep your frames from rotting again is to consider installing metal frames (like made up of aluminum).
+A great way to avoid all the maintenance and keep your frames from rotting again is to consider installing metal frames (made of aluminum or steel).

-Once in a while, you need to examine and make sure that these weep holes are properly drilled and are not clogged.
+Once in a while, you must examine whether these weep holes are adequately drilled and not clogged.

-If clogged severely you may consider re-drilling them to clear the blockage.
+For prevention, use a wire piece and push it through the holes, so they drain freely.
+If clogged severely, you may consider re-drilling them to clear the blockage.

 2- Repair all the holes and cracks:

-Small cracks and holes (often made by thriving insects) can also be a reason for water seeping in and causing the wood from rotting out.
+Small cracks and holes (often made by thriving insects) can also be a reason for water seeping in and causing the wood to rot.

-You can see them in the form of brownish or yellowish wood which often feels spongy in touch.
+You can see them as brownish or yellowish stains on wood, which often feel spongy when touched.

-If there are such signs you may need to fix them by filling them up with high-quality wood filler that is meant for filling large holes.
+If there are such signs, you fix them by filling them with high-quality wood filler meant for filling large holes.

-You may need to use the tools like an awl, wood chisel, and medium-grit sandpaper to smoothen the surface and fill the holes completely.
+You may need tools like an awl, wood chisel, and medium-grit sandpaper to smoothen and fill the surface.

-Using a high-quality exterior, weather-resistant paint will actually make the frame waterproof and will keep them off from getting damaged very soon.
+Using a high-quality exterior-grade weather-resistant primer and sealer will make the frame waterproof and keep them from getting damaged very soon.

 For such a big payoff and relatively little cost, repainting your timber-made doors and window frames should be a no-brainer for anyone who wants to give a facelift to their home.

-However, remember that repainting your wooden door and window frames is not as simple as repainting your picture frames or a TV frame at home.
+However, repainting your wooden door and window frames is not as simple as repainting your picture frames or a TV frame at home.

-The project may need to get good attention and care before you can get the desired PERFECT finish.
+The project may need good attention and care before you can get the desired PERFECT finish.

 So, choose the right paint products and tools before you get started.
-And follow the right steps so that you do not end up creating a mess.
+And follow the proper steps, so you do not end up creating a mess.

-Following the steps, I have mentioned above, will hopefully make your job easier.
-And the end result you will be getting is just like you have in your mind.
+Following the steps I have mentioned above will hopefully make your job easier.
+And the result you will be getting is like what you have in your mind.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.